-D. GRADUATION REQUIREMENTS
+C. GRADUATION REQUIREMENTS

-To obtain the Bachelor of Fine Arts and the Bachelor of Arts in Architecture, the students must meet the following requirements:
+To obtain the Bachelor of Fine Arts and the Bachelor of Science in Architectural Studies, the students must meet the following requirements:

 - 1. Maintain a general cumulative average of 70 or above in accordance with University regulations. - 2.
-A passing grade in all courses. - 3.
-Completed all the projects in Initiation, Elementary and 2nd Class in Architecture.
+A passing grade in all courses.